-The Board of Trustees has considered the need for a specific internal audit function and has decided to appoint MHA Moore and Smalley to provide a supplementary programme of work to assist with the Committee's responsibilities in providing assurance over the suitability of, and compliance with, its financial systems and operational controls.
+The Board of Trustees has considered the need for a specific internal audit function and has engaged MHA Moore and Smalley to provide a supplementary programme of work to assist with the Committee's responsibilities in providing assurance over the suitability of, and compliance with, its financial systems and operational controls.
 MHA Moore and Smalley carry out this function in addition to their role as the Academy's external auditor.
+Although a programme of work had been agreed in respect of 2019/20, this work was not undertaken due to the impact of COVID-19.
+From 1 September 2020 this supplementary work ceased as accountancy firms can no longer offer both internal and external audit services to a trust in-line with the latest FRC ethical standard.
+The academy will shortly appoint a new company to conduct controls reviews in 2020/21